You already know that my favorite word in the world is “FREE” and when it’s attached to the word “audiobook“?

 Well, I’m all in.

-I’m always on the lookout for ways to share free audiobooks with you, especially for Everyday Reading Book Club when the hold lines can get long or new releases aren’t in your libraries yet.
+I’m always on the lookout for ways to share free audiobooks with you, especially for books where the hold lines can get long or new releases aren’t in your libraries yet.

 Here’s how it works.

 Click this link and create a free account.
 It will ask you to put in your credit card, but you won’t be charged.

 Once your account is created, you’ll see two credits in your account.
 You can spend these on any audiobooks you’d like.
 (I’ll make some recommendations later in the post, if you need some inspiration!).